Soap2G/atlas-opendata-infrastructure/slides.md

       <li>We are rewriting the code, but it is still Dirac that you love!</li>
     </ul>
   </li>
-  <li>DiracX will ease the interoperability with Rucio and/or any other tool out there
+  <li>DiracX will ease the interoperability with Rucio and/or dask and/or any other tool out there
     <ul class="text-sm">
       <li>DiracX will still have the Data Management part, but its Workload Management functionalities will come first</li>
     </ul>